IBM-Security/verify-sdk-javascript/samples/authorization-code-flow/node/README.md

 4. npm run start
 5. navigate to `http://localhost:3000`

-The IBM Verify Javascript SDK also supports the ability to manage IBM Verify registration profiles.
-You can read more about how this is implemented [here](http://developer.ice.ibmcloud.com/verify/javascript/ibm-verify-sdk-object-model/authenticator-context)
+For more details how this application works visit the [IBM Security Documentation Hub](https://docs.verify.ibm.com/verify/docs/authorization-code-example#introduction)
 ## License

 The MIT License (MIT)